• Home Home

 Old electronics are a major contributor to household clutter, and they're not necessarily easy to dispose of without sending them to overstuffed landfills.
 At least until now.

 With Trashie's Tech Take Back Box, you can clear your closets and drawers of old electronics by sending them away to be recycled.
 The best part?
-You'll receive amazing rewards in return.
+You'll receive surprisingly nice rewards in return.

 How does Trashie's Tech Take Back Box work?

-Rewards include amazing deals and offers from popular companies like Hulu, Crocs, HelloFresh, AMC Theatres, and more.
-There are many options to choose from, and there's something for everybody.
+Rewards include hotel credits ($25 in TrashieCash leads to $25 off at chains such as Marriott, Hyatt, Hilton) and offers from popular companies like Hulu, Crocs, HelloFresh, AMC Theatres, and more.

 Why should I use the Trashie Tech Take Back Box?